MILAB-IIT-CV/ATDN_vSLAM/README.md

 slam.end_odometry()
 ```

-### The keyframe positions are saved under data_path/poses.pht, so it can be plotted with the following
+### The keyframe positions are saved under data_path/poses.pht thereby can be plotted with the following

 ```python
 import matplotlib.pyplot as plt